 Other than that, I didn’t really want a theme (aside from blues, natural browns, and whites — clean and natural looks).

-If you want a theme, decide on that beforehand (or you’ll be wasting money from your budget if it doesn’t work)!
+If you want a theme, decide on that beforehand (or you’ll be wasting money from your budget if it doesn’t work) and think about what homeschool room colors will best suit your needs.

-FRUGAL TIP: Repurpose and re-use what you have.
-(Don’t forget about how just a coat of paint refreshes things!)
+►FRUGAL TIP: Repurpose and reuse what you have.
+(Don’t forget how just a coat of paint refreshes things!)
 We already had those dark brown bookshelves (on the left side of the room) that didn’t really match our new natural wood color scheme.
 However, I flipped them and put them back to back to look more like a cabinet and they look just fine with our new color scheme.
+Use your imagination for your homeschool room decor ideas!

-FRUGAL TIP: Don’t underestimate how an inexpensive rug can complete a theme and freshen up a tired room!
-Check out our 37 Unique Classroom Rugs To Rock Your Learning Space (Without Breaking the Bank)
+►FRUGAL TIP: Don’t underestimate how an inexpensive rug can complete a theme and freshen up a tired room!
+Check out our 37 Unique Homeschool Room Rugs To Rock Your Learning Space (Without Breaking the Bank)

 How to Set Up A Homeschool Classroom #6: How Can I Showcase Things?